osg-htc/virtual-school-pilot-2020/docs/materials/htc/part2-ex4-queue-matching.md

 1. Save it as `wordcount.py`.
 1. Verify the script by running it on one book manually.
-1. Create a new submit file to submit one job (pick a book file and model your submit file off of the one above), including memory and disk requests of 20 MB; submit it, if you like.
+1. Create a new submit file to submit one job (pick a book file and model your submit file off of the one above)
 1. Modify the following submit file statements to work for all books:

         :::text